The3DP/Lang.github.io/README.md

 # IntroBot
-A program to help with global communication.
+A program to assist global communication.